quale-quest/sql-mvc/README.md

 SQL-MVC is a commercial open source project, It is free as in speech but not free as in beer, but cheap as in peanuts.

-## Alpha version 0.0.1 Notice:
-When evaluating SQL-MVC keep in mind this project is still version 0.0.x- alpha/preview
-release - a lot of stuff is not 100% polished or even to spec, try and pick up the key points we are trying to demonstrate not shortcomings or bugs (although all feedback is welcome).